sap-tutorials/sap-build-apps/tutorials/codejam-events-process-4-publish-and-subscribe-events/codejam-events-process-4-publish-and-subscribe-events.md

 >The payload above is a custom CloudEvents message that's generated when a Business Partner is created in the simulated SAP S/4HANA Cloud system that we will be using as part of this CodeJam.
 >
 >For now, we are just copying and pasting the payload but in a later step we will be triggering a similar payload from a UI.
-We can see that the message contains the Business Partner ID, First Name, Last Name, and the SAP Community username of the person who created the Business Partner.
-The `YY1_SAPCommunityUsername` field mimics a custom field that we've added to the Business Partner object in the SAP S/4HANA Cloud system.
-The `sapcommunityusername` field is a custom header that we are including in our CloudEvents message.
+We can see that the message contains the Business Partner ID, First Name, Last Name, and the SAP Community display name of the person who created the Business Partner.
+The `YY1_SAPCommunityDisplayName` field mimics a custom field that we've added to the Business Partner object in the SAP S/4HANA Cloud system.
+The `sapcommunitydispname` field is a custom header that we are including in our CloudEvents message.
 >
->You might have also noticed that the topic structure for the custom event (*default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityUsername]*) is different from the one used by a standard event (*default/sap.s4/S4D/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1*).
+>You might have also noticed that the topic structure for the custom event (*default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityDisplayName]*) is different from the one used by a standard event (*default/sap.s4/S4D/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1*).
 This is because a different topic structure is used in SAP S/4HANA Cloud when generating custom events.
 You can learn more about extending out-of-the-box events in SAP S/4HANA Cloud here: [Extending SAP S/4HANA Cloud events with RAP and event filtering plus dynamic topics](https://www.youtube.com/watch?v=Q4H0LNZi7Dg).

 > **Delivery Mode**